BlueWinds/LapisAzurai/README.md

 $ npm install
 ```

-In addition to downloading the necessary dependencies, this will try and build the game.
-You can also perform a build later, with
+After downloading the necessary dependencies, you can compile the game with

 ```
-$ grunt full-build
+$ npm run
 ```

-`grunt lib` minifies all the external libraries, while `grunt compile` copies the game js and css. `grunt dump` regenerates dump.html from the coffeescript sources. `grunt sprites` compiles the spritesheets, and is by far the slowest part of the full-build process - fortunately, you won't need to re-run it unless you change the images or fiddle with a character's colors.
-It accepts people's names as an argument - `grunt sprites:Natalie` will compile images only for her.

-The default grunt task (invoked with just `grunt`) compiles all of the game's Coffeescript and copies the css into the "/public/game" directory.
-It then monitors the files in "/src" for changes and recompiles as necessary for as long as you leave it running in the background.

-If that all went well (no errors), you can now open "/public/index.html" and it will load your new freshly compiled copy of the game.
+This will compile the game, then watch for changes to any of the source code and recompile.
+If that went well (no errors), you can now open "/dist/index.html" and it will load your new freshly compiled copy of the game.
 For the development you can use the task `grunt dev` to start a process which opens a new window and refreshes the browser automatically on changes :)

+When ready to distribute, `npm run full-build` cleans up the current build, starts a new one, and then compresses a ready-to-ship LapisAzurai.zip.
+Easy peasy!

 # License

 ## tl;dr
 Share all you like, upload pictures to image boards, make a torrent.
 Give credit (a link to "created by BlueWinds at http://winds.blue" is enough).

-Use the game engine to make your own stuff, but ask me first if you want to use my characters or art in a commercial manner.
+Use the game engine to make your own stuff without getting it touch (including commercially), but ask me first if you want to use my characters or art in a commercial manner.

 ## Longer
 * Everything in the "/src/content" folder is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License](http://creativecommons.org/licenses/by-nc-sa/4.0/)